google/WebFundamentals/src/content/en/fundamentals/media/mobile-web-video-playback.md

 ## Fullscreen [90%]

 Here we are going to take advantage of several Web APIs to create a perfect and seamless fullscreen experience.
-To see it in action, check out the final [fullscreen sample]{: .external }.
+To see it in action, check out the [sample]{: .external }.

 Obviously, you don't have to use all of them.
 Just pick the ones that make sense to you and combine them to create your custom flow.